Chirooon/Macro/README.md

 If your finished press Esc or go back into the markro app by mouse and klick Stop Recording.

-Then a explorer should pop save the text file wherever you want and save as .txt file e.g 1.txt.
+Then a explorer should pop up save the text file wherever you want and save as .txt file e.g 1.txt.

 # IMPORTRANT
 You need python if you dont have it [download it here](https://www.python.org/downloads/)